torvista/Zen_Cart-Google_reCAPTCHA/README.md

 ## Installation

-1. Copy the new files to your test server.
+1. MERGE the new files to your TEST server.
+Some are new, some are core edits, some are template overrides.
+DO NOT BLINDLY COPY THE FILES!

 /includes/autoloaders/config.google_recaptcha.php: Loads the observer.
 Only required for versions of Zen Cart PRIOR to 1.53.
 From 1.53 onwards it is unused/may be deleted.

-/includes/classes/observers/auto.google_recaptcha_observer.php: watches the relevant page(s) with the contact form.
+/includes/classes/observers/auto.google_recaptcha_observer.php: watches the relevant page(s) with contact forms.
 This file autoloads from Zen Cart 1.53 onwards.

-/includes/functions/extra_functions/functions_google_recaptcha.php: **this file MUST be modified by the user to add the Google Site and Private keys and also to enable/disable the pages to be watched.
+/includes/functions/extra_functions/functions_google_recaptcha.php: **this file MUST be modified by the user to add the Google Site and Private keys and also to enable/disable the captcha on individual pages.**

-/includes/languages/english/extra_definitions/reCaptcha.php : define error message texts for when the captcha is not validated.
+/includes/languages/english/extra_definitions/reCaptcha.php: define error message texts for when the captcha is not validated.
 Note that the text shown on the reCAPTCHA itself is Google-generated.

 The following set of files come directly from the Google reCAPTCHA library on GitHub: https://github.com/google/recaptcha